Courses

 Biomedical Engineering – Protecting Against Traumatic Brain Injuries

 For every action there is an equal and opposite reaction.
-Students will investigate how engineers apply Newton's third law of motion to studying the causes of traumatic brain injuries and designing solutions to prevent them.
-Students will collaboratively apply that knowledge to design and test helmets for quidditch players in Harry Potter’s world and undergraduate muggles.
+Students will investigate how engineers apply Newton's third law of motion to studying the causes of traumatic brain injuries and design solutions to prevent them.
+Students will collaboratively apply that knowledge to design and test helmets for Quidditch players in Harry Potter’s world and undergraduate muggles.

 - -